luax/scala-immutability-plugin/README.md

-# scala-stats

 ## Overview
-A Scala compiler plugin that can be used to determine the immutability property of classes in a project.
+A Scala compiler plugin that analyze a Scala project's classes at compile-time and reports the immutability property of a given class.

 ## Usage
 To use the plugin, compile it to a `.jar` file (instructions below) and use the `-XPlugin` argument with `scalac` to compile the Scala project you want to analyze.